An alphabetical list of defined key terms used on this website is provided on this page.

 In conjunction with storm surge modeling, overland wave modeling is conducted to determine Base Flood Elevations (BFEs) and coastal flood hazards.
 Overland wave modeling consists of the determination of wave heights, wave setup values, simulations of inland wave propagation, as well as computing wave runup scenarios.
 Typically, the Wave Height Analysis for Flood Insurance Studies (WHAFIS) model is used to perform overland wave modeling for FEMA flood studies.

 The mass of water representing the part of the wave advancing up a beach that runs over the highest part of a berm or other structure and that does not flow directly back to the sea or lake in which the wave originated.

 The preliminary work maps created for certain New Jersey/New York communities are an interim product created by FEMA in the development of preliminary Flood Insurance Rate Maps (FIRMs).
 The preliminary work maps reflect the full results of an ongoing coastal flood hazard study for the New York/New Jersey coast.
 For most communities, the preliminary work maps have now been replaced by the preliminary FIRMs as the most recent flood hazard data available from FEMA.

 Preliminary Flood Insurance Rate Map (FIRM)

-A FIRM that is not yet effective that reflects the initial results of a flood map project performed by or for FEMA.
-The Preliminary FIRM is provided to the Chief Executive Officer (e.g., Mayor, County Commissioner, etc.) and floodplain administrator for each affected community and is available to all citizens for review both online or through the local community map repository (often the community planning or zoning office).
+A FIRM that is not yet effective that reflects the initial results of a flood study performed by or for FEMA.
+The preliminary FIRM is provided to the Chief Executive Officer (e.g., Mayor, County Commissioner, etc.) and floodplain administrator for each affected community and is available to all citizens for review both online or through the local community map repository (often the community planning or zoning office).

 Primary Frontal Dune (PFD)